 - Then, contact the program of your choice and complete a volunteer application.

-- *We can help with this step!* Don't hesitate to contact Wendy with any questions you may have: firstname.lastname@example.org
+- *We can help with this step!* Fill out a Volunteer Interest Form to be matched with a location or contact Wendy with any questions you may have: firstname.lastname@example.org

 4. Site Orientation